 The man credited with developing the geodesic dome in the mid 1900’s is American designer and engineer Richard Buckminster Fuller.
 The Buckminster Fuller Institute continue to promote his designs and ideology.

-Tell me about Monolithic Domes.
+Find out about Monolithic Domes.

-Take me back to Dome Homes.
+Return to Dome Homes.